+Worship: “Come on, put your hands in the air!
+Clap along, now.”
 The words echo through both arenas and sanctuaries; they are spoken by pop stars and pastors in concerts and worship services.
-It’s understandable that people sometimes wonder if worship leaders are simply imitating entertainment culture in asking people to respond.
+It’s understandable that people sometimes wonder if expressive worship leaders are simply imitating entertainment culture in asking people to respond.

-Let’s take a look at it through three lenses.
+Let’s take a look at expressive worship through three lenses.

 But all this is not to say the Psalms cannot teach us.
 It is, after all, Scripture.
 It’s included in the Bible for a reason.

 What do these passages say to us about God about what it means to be His people?
 Eugene Peterson makes a compelling case that the five books of the Psalms were designed to correspond to the five books of the Torah.
 If the Torah is God’s revelation, God speaking to us, then the Psalms are how we answer God.
 (Peterson writes on this in his excellent short book on the Psalms, Answering God.)
 Moreover, the Psalms show us how to admonish one another in worship.
 We call one another to worship; we join with a great company of worshippers; we are never alone in worship and prayer.
 Finally, the Psalms give us language for prayer and worship.
 They open up a whole vocabulary for the soul and all of its emotions.
 Much has been said on this throughout the centuries, but the focus has been nearly always on the words.
 What if the Psalms do not simply give us language but also give us actions, things to do, ways to embody our worship, prayer and praise?